cooliscool/LISA-on-SSD-mobilenet/README.md

 # LISA-on-SSD-mobilenet
-For training SSD MobileNet v1 Trained on LISA Traffic Sign dataset.
+For training a SSD using MobileNet-v1 by Google with LISA Traffic Sign dataset.

 The code in this repository is helpful to Convert the LISA Traffic Sign dataset into Tensorflow tfrecords.